Vanatoo Powered Speakers

 The only disadvantage is that some people like to mix and match amplifiers and speakers.
 When the amplifier is married to the speaker this is not possible.

-What makes the Vanatoo Transparent One powered speakers different?
+What makes the Vanatoo Transparent Series powered speakers different?

-There are a number of differences between the Vanatoo Transparent One (T1) powered speakers and most other powered speakers on the market today.
-First is the number and type of inputs the T1 accommodates.
-Not only does the T1 accept analog inputs as most powered speakers do, it also accommodates three types of digital inputs; Coax, Optical, and audio USB which are all able to receive HD audio.
-This means you have more choices in how you will connect to the T1s and that you have the option of using the higher quality inputs offered by the digital inputs.
+There are a number of differences between the Vanatoo Transparent Series powered speakers and most other powered speakers on the market today.
+First is the number and type of inputs the Transparent Series speakers accommodate.
+Not only does the Transparent speakers accept analog inputs as most powered speakers do, they also accommodate three types of digital inputs.
+This means you have more choices in how you will connect to the Transparent Series speakers and that you have the option of using the higher quality inputs offered by the digital inputs.

-With the unique features of the digital inputs, Class D amplifier, and DSP the Transparent One speakers are a perfect fit for your digital music as your music can stay in the digital domain all the way from your hard drive to the final speaker drivers in the T1s.
+With the unique features of the digital inputs, Class D amplifier, and DSP the Transparent Series speakers are a perfect fit for your digital music as your music can stay in the digital domain all the way from your hard drive to the final speaker drivers in the speakers.